Trying to lose weight? It could be as easy as swallowing a self-inflating pill

 NTU Dean of Engineering, Professor Louis Phee, explained that a simple chemical reaction is all it takes to fill the capsule with gas.

 “We have a valve connected to a small magnet in a pill.
 One chamber will hold an acid, one of them is citric acid.
-If you mix these two chemicals together, you produce carbon dioxide,” he said.
+Citric acid is like your lemon juice.
+And then you have your base.
+In this case, the base is potassium bicarbonate, baking soda.
+If you mix these two chemicals together, you produce carbon dioxide," he said.

-He added that the chemicals would be natural ingredients used in everyday household activities such as lemon juice and baking soda.

 An external magnet would be used to activate the chemical reaction that produces the gas.